FAIR-by-Design-Methodology/CLARIN-Training/resources/1st Session/05 Facilitator kit/Facilitator kit.md

 Upon completing this module the learner should be able to:

-- understand the elements of the learning unit plan
+- define the elements of the learning unit plan
 - develop the instructors kit

 ## The Instructor Kit

+!!! info "Syllabus is ready"

+    You should by now have the first draft of your <a href='https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%203%20–%20Design/04-Conceptualisation/04-Conceptualisation/'>syllabus</a>.
+It contains all the fields from the RDA min metadata set plus the high level topics covered by the learning material.

 The main goal of the instructor kit is to support the trainers and instructors in the delivery of the learning materials.
 It is also essential for high quality reusability of the learning materials by other trainers and/or instructional designers.